skhemissa/Open-Source-CyberSOC/README.md

 ## Ecosystem
 ### Asset Database
+The Asset Database is crucial for the efficiency of all automate tasks of the CyberSOC.
+The Asset Database should includes all assets implemented in the organisation, including hardware configuration, operating system, middlewares, applications/services, location, criticality, asset Owner, Security Officer, etc.

 > Open source solution that could be considered by IT Teams of the organisation:
 > - [GLPI](https://glpi-project.org/)

 ### Network Subnets Ownership
 This component is a subset of the previous one.
 The purpose of this service is to get the right contact related to an event that contains IPs not listed in the Asset Database.
-For covering this case, each subnet assigned in the organization must be associated with a contact (e.g. a Security Officer).
+For covering this case, each subnet assigned in the organization must be associated with a contact, at least a Security Officer.

 > Open source solution that could be considered by Telecom Team of the organisation:
 > - [phpIPAM](https://phpipam.net/)